carmanaught/mpvcontextmenu/README.md

 The menu layout definitions and the menu engine have been separated.
 Part of this is allow for the use of other menu builders, with the logic and interactions with builders handled by the menu engine script.
 This has the advantage that the menu engine script doesn't care about the menu definition file and actually allows multiple menu definition files to used if desired, ensuring they are configured correctly (see [Customization](#customization) below).

+While some of this may work on Windows or macOS, most of this is only tested on Linux.
+For macOS, some items may be available via [Homebrew](https://brew.sh/), though I can't provide any guarantees of things working.

 ## Requirements

-This currently requires **tcl**, **tk** and **zenity** installed to work.
+For the menu's to work, this currently requires the following:

+* **tcl**, **tk** for the Tk based menu,
+* **gjs** (and it's dependancies, likely including **gtk3**) for the Gtk+ based menu,
+* **zenity** for the dialogs to open files/folders/URLs.

 Place the files (except for `input.conf`) in your `~/.config/mpv/scripts/` or `~/.mpv/scripts/` folder.
 The `input.conf` is not strictly necessary, but the key-bindings shown in the menu are based on those in the `input.conf` . **Note:** the key-bindings are not automatically detected and have been manually added as text to the menu, so you'll need to change/remove them if they don't match your own.

+### Tk

-You will need to install Tcl and Tk (for the Tk menu) and ensure that the interpreter variable in `mpvcontextmenu.lua` is set properly.
-This can be set to `wish` or `tclsh` (set to `wish` by default) and should either be accessible via the PATH environment variable or the full path should be specified.
+You will need to install Tcl and Tk (for the Tk menu) and ensure that the `interpreter["tk"]` variable in `menu-engine.lua` is set properly.
+This can be set to `wish` or `tclsh` (set to `wish` by default, though `tclsh` may work smoother) and should either be accessible via the PATH environment variable or the full path should be specified.

+For Windows, download your preferred Tcl package (check the [Tcl software page](https://www.tcl.tk/software/tcltk/) or perhaps [ActiveTcl](https://www.activestate.com/activetcl) or [Tcl3D](http://www.tcl3d.org/html/appTclkits.html)) and install/extract as needed.
+Ensure that the relevant wish.exe or tclsh.exe is either in the PATH, the full path has been specified, or put the necessary executable into the the mpv.exe directory.
+You could also use tclsh/wish from git/msys2 (mingw).

+### Gtk+

+The Gtk+ menu uses `gjs` for the interpreter and will need that installed along with whatever dependencies that requires.
+The `interpreter["gtk"]` variable in `menu-engine.lua` should be set properly as needed, depending on whether it's accessible by from the PATH environment variable, etc.

+This hasn't been tested on Windows as I'm unsure if there is a workable port/version of gjs for Windows.
+For macOS, it looks like it's available in Homebrew ([Gjs](http://brewformulas.org/Gjs)), though it doesn't specify dependencies, so you may need [Gtk+](http://brewformulas.org/Gtk+) from there as well.

+### Zenity

-Similarly, Zenity needs to be installed and accessible via the PATH or set it up manually in `zenity-dialogs.lua`.
+For the dialogs to work, `zenity` needs to be installed and accessible via the PATH or set it up manually in `zenity-dialogs.lua`.
 If you do not wish to use the zenity dialogs, remove the entries in the menu items referencing them.

+Apparently there is a port of [Zenity for windows](https://github.com/kvaps/zenity-windows), but this has not been tested.
+For macOS, apparently this is available via Homebrew ([Zenity](http://brewformulas.org/zenity)).

+### Fonts

-The menu uses the Source Code Pro font, which can be [found here](https://github.com/adobe-fonts/source-code-pro) (or check your repositories), however the font can be changed in the `menu-builder-tk.tcl` file.
+The menu uses the Source Code Pro font, which can be [found here](https://github.com/adobe-fonts/source-code-pro) (or check your repositories), however the font can be changed in the `menu-builder-tk.tcl` or `menu-builder-gtk-js` files.
 A mono-spaced font must be used for the menu items to appear correctly.

+#### Tk

 To get a list of fonts available to specify the correct name for Tcl/Tk, from a terminal run `wish` and from the wish prompt, enter `puts [font families]`.